ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Experiment and Demo

-Test out new pre-mortem formats with an example product or system before applying it to within your team.
+Test out new pre-mortem formats with an example product or system before applying for real.
 This gives you and your colleagues the opportunity to get comfortable with a format, deal with some of the potential logistical problems (e.g. tooling to support remote sessions) and understand where attendees might need support.
 If you feel you need some more detailed guidance on organising remote or hybrid workshops [checkout our guidance here!](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/)

 It can sometimes be useful to separate the format from the real world context of your organisation to allow people to focus on learning.
 Substituting a real project or system with something simpler is a good starting point.
 If you're stuck for ideas [the Ministry of Testing](https://www.ministryoftesting.com/testsphere/riskstorming) suggest performing a Risk Storming session on Iron Man's suit or the Death Star.

 There are good opportunities to have fun and boost engagement here.
 However, remember to be inclusive with your choice of example systems and domains.
-The idea is to enable the group to learn something new, in a safe environment and build their confidence for applying it in a real world situation.
+The idea is to enable the group to learn something new, in a safe environment and build their confidence.
 If some of your colleagues aren't familiar with _Star Wars_ or the Marvel Universe you might accidentally make it harder for them to contribute and learn if you theme your example session around these stories.

 Try to pick something which might be more likely to be familiar such as a mobile banking app, cash point machines or restaurant order systems.
 If you're in doubt about how appropriate a choice might be, consult your team first and get agreement before organising the session.